vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/097/49_abhi_vAyuM.md

 title = "49"

 +++
-Old, Ge, Re identify the acc. goal in c as Pūṣan, because dhījávana- ‘quickening insightful thought’ is used in a simile comparing Soma to Pūṣan in
+Oldenberg, Geldner, Renou identify the acc. goal in c as Pūṣan, because dhījávana- ‘quickening insightful thought’ is used in a simile comparing Soma to Pūṣan in